Punktum-dk/epp-service-specification/README.md

 - Contacts (users) will be created and will be available in other systems like the self-service system etc.
 - Hosts (name servers) will be processed for possible activation
 - The Change Password operation is available in this environment
-- Please note that this operation will change the password and this change will be reflected in other systems
+- Please note that this operation will change the password and this change will be reflected in other production systems
 - This is environment is using [IP Whitelisting](#ip-whitelisting)
 - This environment is only available to registrars